To deploy a technology update that better integrates the business and provides tools to give students the best future prospects.

 “There were no significant challenges because of the level of skill of the Data#3 engineers.
 In fact, the steering committee was surprised at the limited number of issues we faced in so significant a project,” said Ratnayake.

 Looking back, the Mission’s team credits much of its success to the early involvement of the Data#3’s highly skilled consultants.
 This allowed them clarity of purpose from the beginning, something vital when working to a tight deadline.

 “The strategy investment from Business Aspect at the start paid for itself; we had a plan for an architecture, and we chose the right partner for the technology piece,” said Ratnayake.

 “We’ve done what we said we were going to do, utilising the latest technology available.”

 It is the human aspect of the project that has given the team at Melbourne City Mission the greatest satisfaction, though, and the knowledge that careful investment has allowed them to help more students to reach their potential.

 “Many students haven’t had a great experience with education, and we want to redefine success for them.
 We have made a modern Microsoft environment that will prepare our young people for 21st Century workplaces,” said Knowles.

-Tags: Mobility, Security, Collaboration, Education, The Anywhere Classroom, Microsoft Office 365, Microsoft Intune, Procurement, Victoria, Melbourne, Microsoft SharePoint, Microsoft Flow, Platform as a Service (PaaS), Automation, Microsoft Azure Active Directory, Microsoft Windows, Microsoft Windows Autopilot, Microsoft School Data Sync (SDS)
+Tags: Mobility, Microsoft, Security, Collaboration, Education, The Anywhere Classroom, Microsoft Office 365, Microsoft Intune, Procurement, Victoria, Melbourne, Microsoft SharePoint, Microsoft Flow, Platform as a Service (PaaS), Automation, Microsoft Azure Active Directory, Microsoft Windows, Microsoft Windows Autopilot, Microsoft School Data Sync (SDS)